Arksine/moonraker/docs/configuration.md

 It is possible to include configuration from other files via include directives.
 Include directives in Moonraker are specified identically to those in Klipper, ie: `[include relative_path]`.
-The `relative_path` is a path relative to the configuration file's parent, and may include wildcards.
+The `relative_path` is a path relative to the configuration file's parent folder, and may include wildcards.
 For example:

 ```ini
 # moonraker.conf